darthur-inpost/InPostWooCommerce/readme.txt

 == Changelog ==

+= 1.0.4 - 29/09/2015 =

+* Fix - The code did not correctly pickup the name of the installation folder leading to issues printing labels.
+* Fix - The javascript would sometimes display the extra fields more than once on the checkout.

 = 1.0.2 - 26/06/2014 =

 * New Feature - Add the ability to select the type of printer that the customer needs to print their labels on.

 = 1.0.1 - 27/05/2014 =

 * Fix - The PDF creation is changed to save to a local (server) file with a download instead of trying to do direct PDF page.
 * Fix - The includes are found correctly.